 Problems, No Problems, Desires

 In my own non-academic studies I’ve found common definitions of “problem,” like Google’s “a matter or situation regarded as unwelcome or harmful and needing to be dealt with and overcome” or “an inquiry starting from given conditions to investigate or demonstrate a fact, result, or law,” unsatisfying.
-So I’ve tried to redefine “problem” for something more flexible, and I believe there’s a redefinition that holds for common scenarios.
+I’ve tried to redefine “problem” for something more flexible, leading to a redefinition I believe to hold up well.

-From my view a problem can be defined as lack of a known path between a status quo and a status optabilis (the desired state, which I’ll also refer to as “status O”).
+A problem could be defined as lack of a known path between a status quo and a status optabilis (the desired state, which I’ll also refer to as “status O”).
 When we’re happy with the status quo, there’s no problem; neither when we know how to get to the status optabilis.
 Only in the face of ignorance of how we get to something we want can there be a problem.